shahanakattil/MS-900-Lab-Content/Instructions/Module-3-M365-Business-Management-Capabilities.md

     ![](Images/img67.png)

 1. For now select **Choice**.
 Enter the text you want to display for the question and each of the choices.
-Click **+ Add Option** to add more choices than the default two choices.
+Select **+ Add Option** to add more choices than the default two choices.

-1. Click **+ Add New** to add more questions to your form.
+1. Select **+ Add New** to add more questions to your form.
 Now select **Text**.

-1. For text questions, select the **Long Answer** option if you want a larger text box displayed on the form.
+1. For text questions, select the **Long Answer** toggle, if you want a larger text box displayed on the form.

 1. Text questions also allow you to set restrictions when you need to have numbers as the answer.
 For this click on **More options** button, and then select **Restrictions**.